oliyh/re-graph/README.md

 - Add a spec for the map keys for each fn?
 - Update readme
 - Think about how keys are named
-  - callback-event - should this just be callback?
-  - subscription-id / query-id - should this just be id?
-  - mutation currently takes a query-id and a query, should this be mutation-id and mutation?
   - response or payload? - or should the map just be the response, and not be wrapped in other stuff?
 - should subs also have map args?